 Cycling, scooters and Vespas in Rome

 In the past, bicycle paths in Rome were few and far between.
-More often than not expats would have to ride on the road, which can be extremely dangerous.
-However, recent initiatives in Rome have led to more cycle paths being constructed.
-This has multiple benefits including health, ease and safety of getting around, and reducing traffic congestion and air pollution.
+More often than not expats would have to ride on the road, which can be dangerous.
+Recent initiatives in Rome have led to more cycle paths being constructed.
+This has multiple benefits including health, ease, and safety of getting around, and reducing traffic congestion and air pollution.

-Electric scooters are a popular option amongst residents and visitors alike, especially given Rome's scooter-sharing system.
+Electric scooters are a popular option among residents and visitors alike, especially given Rome's scooter-sharing system.
 By simply downloading an app, e-scooters can be found, accessed and ridden at a low rate.

 Another alternative is Vespas and there are many rental agencies for them dotted around the city.
-However, despite a prevalence of Vespas and motorcycles, driving by scooter can be dangerous considering Rome's aggressive driving culture.
+Despite a prevalence of Vespas and motorcycles, driving by scooter can be dangerous considering Rome's aggressive driving culture.